 So, Okta was recently compromised.
-As is the case after every security incident, there has been a bunch of FUD – Techcrunch says hundreds of Okta customers have been breached, the Hacker News crowd is up in arms, Cloudflare’s CEO says he is so disappointed in Okta that he might enter the space himself, and the Tenable CEO went off on a rant about transparency.
-I understand journalists need to sensationalize and vendors need to posture, but, in all the ruckus, we seem to have lost sight of some key learnings from this incident that the industry could benefit from.
+As is the case after every security incident, there has been a bunch of FUD – Techcrunch says the data breach has affected hundreds of Okta customers, the Hacker News crowd is up in arms, Cloudflare’s CEO says he is so disappointed in Okta that he might enter the space himself, and the Tenable CEO went off on a rant about transparency.
+I understand journalists need to sensationalize and vendors need to posture, but, in all the ruckus, we seem to have lost sight of some key learnings from this security incident that the industry could benefit from.

 This article attempts to fix that – I will outline what actually seems to have happened at Okta, describe how this situation could occur at any SaaS provider, and provide some tangible ideas on how to reduce such risk.